Calm and Community

 Breakfast at Steve’s Cafe in Helena!

-Link: Steve’s Cafe, Breakfast and lunch among friends.
+Link: Steve’s Cafe, open for breakfast and lunch among friends.
 Click the link — just looking at the photo will make you hungry.

 Today I’m off across the Montana plains to see some small towns and courthouses.
 First stop, Townsend (population 1,878).